usc-mrel/mri_tagging_055T/README.md

 ## Reconstruction
 Reconstruction depends on the `usc_dynamic_reconstruction` toolbox, `ismrmrd`, and `ismrm_sunrise_matlab`, which are all included as submodules in this repository.
 In order to use the `usc_dynamic_reconstruction` toolbox, please follow it's README.
-To use it, the [Michigan Image Reconstruction Toolbox (MIRT)](https://github.com/JeffFessler/mirt) is requied as a dependency.
+The [Michigan Image Reconstruction Toolbox (MIRT)](https://github.com/JeffFessler/mirt) is requied as a dependency, but is already included in `ismrm_sunrise_matlab` so is not needed to be installed separately.

 ### Usage:
 By default, the use of the GPU is set to off, but if you have a GPU, turning it on will greatly increase reconstruction speed.
 Please change the flag: